plasticmacaroni/bg3-missables/checklist.md

   - Free [the captured citizens](https://bg3.wiki/wiki/Mind_Flayer_Colony#Tadpoling_Centre)
 # BEFORE CONTINUING TO ACT 3
 - Get the Owlbear Cub (and pet him in the middle of the night, of course)
-- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map)
+- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map) before leaving
 # Act 3 Shortlist (WIP, as the author has not finished this yet)
 - INFO: Feel free to send requests for issues/updates you'd like to see [here](https://github.com/plasticmacaroni/bg3-missables/issues)
 - ::missable::[Free Counselor Florrick](https://bg3.wiki/wiki/Free_Counsellor_Florrick) before 5 long rests